-Everyone who can carry out their work duties from home has been directed to do so.

-- Vulnerable staff (those above age 65, those with chronic health conditions) are assigned work that can be done from home whenever possible and should discuss any concerns with their healthcare provider or occupational health services to make appropriate decisions on returning to the workplace. - Work processes are reconfigured to the extent possible to increase opportunities for employees to work from home.

-X Alternate, staggered or shift schedules have been instituted to maximize physical distancing.

-All employees have been told not to come to work if sick, or if they are exposed to a person who has COVID-19.
+- Everyone who can carry out their work duties from home has been directed to do so. - Vulnerable staff (those above age 65, those with chronic health conditions) are assigned work that can be done from home whenever possible and should discuss any concerns with their healthcare provider or occupational health services to make appropriate decisions on returning to the workplace. - Work processes are reconfigured to the extent possible to increase opportunities for employees to work from home. - Alternate, staggered or shift schedules have been instituted to maximize physical distancing. - All employees have been told not to come to work if sick, or if they are exposed to a person who has COVID-19.
 Employees understand to follow DPH guidance for self-isolation and quarantine, if applicable.
-Workplace leave policies have been reviewed and modified to ensure that employees are not penalized when they stay home due to illness.

-Entry screenings are conducted before employees, vendors, delivery personnel, and anyone providing services onsite may enter the workspace, in accordance with the LACDPH Entry Screening guidance.
+Workplace leave policies have been reviewed and modified to ensure that employees are not penalized when they stay home due to illness. - Information on employer or government-sponsored leave benefits the employee may be entitled to receive that would make it financially easier to stay at home.
+See additional information on government programs supporting sick leave and worker's compensation for COVID19, including employee's sick leave rights under the Families First Coronavirus Response Act and employee's rights to workers' compensation benefits and presumption of the work-relatedness of COVID-19 exposures occurring between March 19 and July 5 pursuant to the Governor's Executive Order N-62-20. - Upon being informed that one or more employees test positive for, or has symptoms consistent with COVID-19 (case), the employer has a plan or protocol in place to have the case(s) isolate themselves at home and require the immediate self-quarantine of all employees that had a workplace exposure to the case(s).
+The employer's plan should consider a protocol for all quarantined employees to have access to or be tested for COVID-19 in order to determine whether there have been additional workplace exposures, which may require additional COVID-19 control measures.
+See the public health guidance on responding to COVID-19 in the workplace. - Entry screenings are conducted before employees, vendors, delivery personnel, and anyone providing services onsite may enter the workspace, in accordance with the LACDPH Entry Screening quidance.
 Screenings must include a check-in concerning cough, shortness of breath, difficulty breathing and fever or chills and whether the individual is currently under isolation or quarantine orders.
 These checks can be done remotely or in person upon the employees' arrival.
 A temperature check should also be done at the worksite if feasible.

-- Negative Screen (Cleared).
-If the person has no symptom(s) and no contact with a known COVID-19 case in the last 14 days, they can be cleared to enter and work for that day. - Positive Screen (Not Cleared): - If the person was not fully vaccinated1 against COVID-19 and had contact with a known COVID-19 case in the last 14 days or is currently under quarantine orders, they may not enter or work in the field and must be sent home immediately to quarantine at home.
-Provide them with the quarantine instructions found at ph.lacounty.gov/covidquarantine. - If the person is showing any of the symptoms noted above or is currently under isolation orders, they may not enter or work in the field and must be sent home immediately to isolate at home.
-Provide them with the isolation instructions found at ph.lacounty.gov/covidisolation.

-1 People are considered fully vaccinated against COVID-19 two (2) weeks or more after they have received the second dose in a 2-dose series (e.g., Pfizer-BioNTech or Moderna), or two (2) weeks or more after they have received a single-dose vaccine (e.g., Johnson and Johnson [J&J]/Janssen).

-Information on employer or government-sponsored leave benefits the employee may be entitled to receive that would make it financially easier to stay at home.
-See additional information on government programs supporting sick leave and worker's compensation for COVID19, including employee's sick leave rights under the Families First Coronavirus Response Act and employee's rights to workers' compensation benefits and presumption of the work-relatedness of COVID-19 exposures occurring between March 19 and July 5 pursuant to the Governor's Executive Order N-62-20.

-Upon being informed that one or more employees test positive for, or has symptoms consistent with COVID-19 (case), the employer has a plan or protocol in place to have the case(s) isolate themselves at home and require the immediate self-quarantine of all employees that had a workplace exposure to the case(s).
-The employer's plan should consider a protocol for all quarantined employees to have access to or be tested for COVID-19 in order to determine whether there have been additional workplace exposures, which may require additional COVID-19 control measures.
-See the public health guidance on responding to COVID-19 in the workplace.